Career Academy

 How long does it take to become a CNA in Tennessee?

 Training takes 4–6 weeks depending on the schedule you choose.
-After training, you schedule your state competency exam through the TMU testing portal.
+After training, you schedule your state competency exam through Credentia, Tennessee's nurse aide testing vendor (which replaced TMU on June 1, 2026).
 Most students complete the exam within 2–4 weeks of finishing their program, so the full process is typically 6–10 weeks from start to certified.

 Do you need a high school diploma to become a CNA in Tennessee?